First Principles Thinking makes BIG Problems FUN [GUIDE]

 Comparing Thinking Models (Analogy vs. First Principles Thinking)

-In his blog post, Tim Urban gives an excellent example to point out the differences between analogy and first
+In his blog post, Tim Urban gives an excellent example to point out the differences between analogy and first principles thinking.
+I’m going to use the same example.

 A good way to compare the two is by using the chef and cook example.